 Istomin’s recording legacy

 When David Oppenheim left Columbia in 1959, he unintentionally dealt his friend Eugene Istomin a severe blow!
 The inconsistency of his successors at the head of the Artists and Repertoire Department discouraged Istomin from recording any more.
 This resulted not only in long-term damage to his career, but also in the short and mid-term one, and even more regrettably to his repertoire.
 Between 1955 and 1959, Istomin broadened it considerably, tackling many new works which Columbia wanted him to record: the complete Chopin Nocturnes, Brahms’ Intermezzi Op.
 117, the Rachmaninoff Second Concerto and the Tchaikovsky Concerto No. 1.
 New plans were already scheduled for the complete Chopin Scherzos and Ballads, a Beethoven program, and some more Russian music.
 Others would follow, which would have naturally broadened his repertoire.
-However, as his concert schedule was so busy with the concerts of the Trio in addition to his own concerts, he could not devote enough time to learning new works, especially for recitals.
+However, as his concert schedule was so busy with the Trio’s engagements in addition to his own concerts, he could not devote enough time to learning new works, especially for recitals.
 This ended up by damaging his playing.
 He missed the challenges Oppenheim presented, which had previously been a fantastic source of motivation.

 One cannot help but feel disappointed that Istomin’s discography is not larger, despite Sony’s publication of his complete concerto and solo recordings in 2015.
-According to Gramophone, this 12 CD box is “an effective prompt not so much to re-evaluate Eugene Istomin as to grant him a status he was previously denied”.
+According to Gramophone, this 12 CD box is “an effective prompt not so much to re-evaluate Eugene Istomin as to grant him a status he was previously denied.”
 Most of these recordings had not been available for more than 40 years.
 It was more detrimental to his career and for himself than he admitted.
 He had made a point of assuming the consequences of his artistic integrity and refusal to compromise.
 Sometimes he would say that the time would come when he would get the recognition he deserved, through records and videos.
 But he immediately added that it was not the main thing and that he did not live for that!

 All his discography is of a very high level.
 Among his solo recordings reissued by Sony, the Rachmaninoff Concerto and the Sonatas by Beethoven and Schubert might be highlighted as the very peaks of his achievement.
 His chamber music recordings with Casals or with Stern and Rose remain among the absolute references.
 In addition to these, Istomin would probably have mentioned the videos he made for the French Television (the complete Beethoven and Brahms Trios, some Mozart Concertos and a few solo pieces), of which he was very proud.